the22mastermind/politico/README.md

 3. `npm install` to install the dependencies.

 ### Running the server and Tests
-* `npm run start` to start the server locally.
+* `npm run dev` to start the server locally.
 It should display "Politico running on port #"
 * `npm run test` to check if all the tests are passing.
 It should display a list of all the tests and a test coverage summary table.